Lullaby Land (album)

-Lullaby Land is the third studio album by Vampire Rodents, released on October 25, 1993 by Re-Constriction Records.
+Lullaby Land is the third studio album by Vampire Rodents, released on October 25, 1993, by Re-Constriction Records.
 The album utilizes strings, horns, and timpanis backed with industrial music tropes.

 Music and lyrics

 Daniel Vahnke's lyrics focus on topics such as referring to the UN is a genocide monitor, daring Muslims to nuke Belgrade, cattle drive-by shootings, and "the only good Nazi is a dead Nazi".
 The album has much more emphasis on guitars than either of their previous releases, while retaining their usual sound.

-The tracks "Trilobite" and "Nosedive" were made in collaboration with 'electronic junk punk' band Babyland and was first released on the Rivet Head Culture compilation under the band name Recliner.
-This collaboration would continue throughout the Rodents career.
+The tracks "Trilobite" and "Nosedive" were made in collaboration with 'electronic junk punk' band Babyland and were first released on the Rivet Head Culture compilation under the band name Recliner.
+This collaboration would continue throughout the Rodents' career.